ygemici/osz/docs/posix.md

 Paths
 -----

-OS/Z does not use `.` and `..` directories.
-Instead it will try to resolve paths with string manipulations as far as possible, eliminating a lot of disk access and speed up things.
-It's similar how VMS worked.
-OS/Z also implemented per file versioning from FILES11 (the revision the author used and liked a lot at the university).
+OS/Z does not store `.` and `..` directories on disk.
+Instead it will resolve paths with string manipulations, eliminating a lot of disk access and speed up things.
+For that it is mandatory to end directory names with the '/' character.
+It's very similar how VMS worked.
+OS/Z also implements per file versioning from FILES11 (the file system the author used and liked a lot at his university times).

+As an addition, OS/Z handles a special `...` directory as a joker.
+It means all sub-directories at that level, and will be resolved as the first full path that matches.
+For example, assuming we have '/a/b/c', '/a/d/a' and '/a/e/a' directories, then '/a/.../a' will return '/a/d/a' only.
+Unlike in VMS, the three dots only matches one directory level, and does not dive into their sub-directories recursively.

+Another addition, called directory unions.
+These are symbolic link like constructs (not like Plan9 unions which are overloaded mounts on the same directory).
+They have one or more absolute paths (in which the joker directory also allowed).
+All paths listed in an union will be checked looking for a full path match.
+Example: the '/bin' directory in OS/Z is an union of '/sys/bin' and
+'/usr/.../bin'.
+All files under these directories show up in '/bin'.
+Therefore OS/Z does not use the classic PATH environment variable at all, since all executables can be found in '/bin'.